wiredtiger/testy/README.md

   def new_function(c, additional_arguments):

       c.command()
+      local()

   ```

 The fab function requires a connection argument passed in such as `c` in the example above, this is the connection to the remote server.
-All fab functions will need this argument.
+All executable fabric functions will need this argument.
-- You can also add additional arguments that give the user ability to pass arguments in to these fab functions as well.
+- You can also add additional arguments that give the user ability to pass arguments into these fabric functions as well.

-These functions will allow you to execute commands both on the remote server and locally.
+Fabric allows you to execute shell commands both on the remote server and locally.

 - When you would like to execute a command on the remote server, you will used the connection argument `c` passed in and can execute commands such as `c.sudo()` or  `c.run()` etc.